-In the next five days, seasonal wind convergences in the Gulf of Guinea, with cyclonic circulation over Mali, convergence over central Africa and western equatorial Africa regions, convergences associated with Congo Air Mass, seasonal wind convergences in southern Ethiopia, Southern Sudan and Somalia, and cyclonic circulation off the coast of East Africa are expected to enhance rainfall across their respective regions.
+In the next five days, seasonal wind convergences in the Gulf of Guinea convergence over central Africa and western equatorial Africa regions, convergences associated with Congo Air Mass, seasonal wind convergences in southern Ethiopia, Southern Sudan and Somalia, and cyclonic circulation off the coast of East Africa are expected to enhance rainfall across their respective regions.
 In general, there is an increased chance for heavy rainfall over portions of southern Ethiopia, eastern DRC, Uganda, Kenya portions of Tanzania, Rwanda and Burundi.

 1.2.
-Atmospheric Dust Forecasts: Valid 28 - 30 April 2012
+Atmospheric Dust Forecasts: Valid 2 - 4 May 2012